 Now let’s look at each of these.

-1. Consolidation of AR data across divisions
+1. Consolidation of AR data across divisions and ERPs

 Accurate cash inflow forecasting for a company must include all cash.
 Automated consolidation of all data across units of the company (which may have different ERPs) is essential.
 A global view, displaying different currencies, is required.
 Without it, finance staff will have to compile the forecast semi-manually using Excel cash flow forecasting model.
 This can be very time consuming and requires significant elapsed time, which is a disadvantage when trying to react to new developments.